Styyx1/Ruvaak-Readme/README.md

 - Lucien (If you set a supported nickname, he will call you by that)
 - Sovngarde Beckons (tinker with the settings as you like but note that its stagger is completely removed and stagger settings do nothing now)
 - SkyUI
-- The Ultimate Dodge Mod (A config will get loaded upon start.
-You don't have to change anything there really)
 - I recommend to look at 'Breakable Equipment' to flag any lantern (one is found in the starting room) as unbreakable

 Ruvaak also makes use of a few GUI menus: